sasjs/slides.sasjs.io/slides/intro.md

 ---
 ## Compilation Components

-_Targets are compiled by reference to the dependencies listed in the Doxygen header._
+_Targets are compiled by reference to the dependencies listed in the program header._

 - Artefacts: **Jobs, Services, Tests**
 - Dependencies: **Macros, Includes, Binary Files**